mdrasmus/argweaver/README.md

 make install prefix=$HOME/local
 ```

-ArgWeaver can also run directly from the source directory.
+ARGweaver can also run directly from the source directory.
 Simply add the
 `bin/` directory to your `PATH` environment variable or create symlinks to the
 scripts within `bin/` to any directory on your `PATH`.